-The Commission is currently in its Eighth Programme of Law Reform running from 2010 to the end of 2014.
+The Commission is currently in its Ninth Programme of Law Reform running from 2015 to the end of 2017.

 This page lists our current law reform projects.
 For details of recently completed projects see the Completed Projects page.